daptin/daptin/docs_markdown/docs/actions/actions.md

 # What are actions

-Actions are the most useful concept in Daptin and we will see that everything you have done in Daptin was an action api call.
+An action is a set of outcomes (as defined in the action schema) which is executed when action endpoint is invoked.

+An action can have a set of required input fields or none at all.
+Actions can also be built to handle callbacks/webhooks from other services (like payment gateway server to server notification).

 Actions can be thought of as follows:

-- A set of inputs (key value pair)
+- A set of inputs (key value pair, extracted from query params and request body)
 - A set of outcomes based on the inputs

 ## What are actions and why do I need this